XiongChao77/single_exchange_triangular_arbitrage/tools/external_capture.md

 # External Bidirectional Capture and Business Correlation

+This tool validates the boundary between market-data arrival and first-leg order submission.
+It combines application logs, local capture, external capture, and TLS record reconstruction, then reports measured latency and the portion that remains unassigned.

 Recommended wiring is trading host -> switch source port -> upstream, with ingress and egress mirrored to a dedicated capture interface.
 The capture host must not run the trading process.
 A network TAP is also suitable.
 Ensure both directions are captured and hardware timestamp clocks are aligned when multiple interfaces are used.